‘Delving into Data’

 The Lab, which is being organised in collaboration with the ARCHON Research School of Archaeology, will showcase different ways to handle archaeological data that go beyond standard database manipulations and visualisations.
 It will be a mix of theoretical and practical sessions, delving deeper into diverse aspects of Data Science such as database design, scripting, statistics and the implications for working with digital data in the era of Open Science.
 The classes will be given by Iza Romanowska (Aarhus Institute of Advanced Studies), César González-Pérez (INCIPIT-CSIC Santiago de Compostela), Marcos Llobera (University of Washington), and Mateusz Kuzak (Netherlands eScience Center).

-Interested participants should apply by completing the online application form.
-The program can accommodate between 15 and 35 participants, and applicants who apply by 1 February 2023 will be notified as to whether they have been accepted 6 February 2023.
+The application period for the 2023 Computational Archaeology Lab has closed, but we hope to offer similar programs in the future.
 The Lab is open to all researchers at Master’s candidate level or higher.
 Attendees are expected to have basic knowledge of database manipulation and data visualisation.
 Student participants will receive a proof of attendance worth 2 ECTs.

 Questions?
-If you have a question about the Computational Archaeology Lab not answered here, please email Philip Verhagen at firstname.lastname@example.org.
+If you have a question about the Computational Archaeology Lab not answered here, please email the CAL Organisers at CAL@caa-international.org.